 Photo by Tom McCorkle and food styling by Lisa Cherkasky for The Washington Post

-This souffle-like dish is resplendent with autumnal color and flavor, proving how pumpkin puree can bring so much more to the table than pie.
-Both elegant and homey, it can be served as a vegetarian main or as a side with roasted meat or poultry.
+This souffle like pumpkin spoon bread is resplendent with autumnal color and flavor, proving how pumpkin puree can bring so much more to the table than pie.
+Both elegant and homey, it can be served as a vegetarian main or as a side with roasted meat or poultry

 In a medium saucepan over medium-high heat, combine the milk and butter.
 Bring to a simmer, then reduce the heat to medium and, stirring all the while, gradually whisk in the cornmeal.
 Simmer, stirring frequently with a whisk, until the mixture thickens, about 2 minutes.
 Remove from the heat and stir in the pumpkin puree, maple syrup, thyme, salt, cinnamon, ginger and nutmeg.
 Let the mixture cool for 15 minutes.
 Whisk the egg yolks into the cornmeal mixture until incorporated.